 Forget the Instagram likes and the notoriety that come with choosing to get married on a cliff face.
 And yes, that’s coming from photographers who specialize exclusively in adventure weddings.
 Sure, it may look pretty to have an adventure elopement and the attention may feel nice, but when you look back at your wedding photos 10, 20, even 50 years from now, will you see your true relationship in those photos?
 Will it actually feel like a good representation of your relationship?

 When we decided to plan our national park elopement, we chose to do so because adventure is something we chase on a regular basis.
 We chose our specific elopement spot because of the way it spoke to us from the moment we first stumbled upon it.
 We felt that place in our hearts.

 More than that, we loved the idea of being able to have a tiny, private ceremony with a very select group of people.
 Our love has never been showy, and we knew that anything but a small ceremony wouldn’t be right for us.

-What I'm getting at here is that the adventure wedding "trend" unfortunately will become an overdone thing if we treat it like it doesn't have any meaning.
-You should feel like you have to get married the "trendy way" simply because it looks good.
-Personally as photographers, we value aesthetics more than the average person.
+What I’m getting at here is that the adventure wedding “trend” unfortunately will become an overdone thing if we treat it like it doesn’t have any meaning.
+You shouldn’t feel like you have to get married the “trendy way” simply because it looks good.
+Personally as photographers, we value aesthetics a lot.
 Trust us, we get the appeal.
-But the greatest compliment we've gotten from our couples is that we captured their true dynamic.
-How can we do that if you've chosen to elope in a place that doesn't feel like you at all?
+But the greatest compliment we’ve gotten from our couples is that we captured their true dynamic.
+How can we do that if you’ve chosen to elope in a place that doesn’t feel like you at all?

 We’re not by any means saying location isn’t important.
 And we’re definitely not saying that your venue shouldn’t look nice.
 But when you pick your perfect spot, make sure it really speaks to who you are as a couple, and not who you want other people to think you are.